 assurance for closure and other needed controls.

-The Bureau has implemented a number of programs to
+The Program has implemented a number of programs to

 reduce the amount of mercury in municipal solid waste resulting

 lamps and household batteries.
 As a result, mercury in the waste

 stream is projected to be less than 5 tons by the year 2000, down

 Through the Performance Partnership Agreement the

 IV in 1997, the Program has streamlined the reporting requirements